 Plumbing Permits shall not be required for either of the following

 - The stopping of leaks in drains, water, soil, waste or vent pipes.
 If any concealed trap, drainpipe, water, soil, waste or vent pipe becomes defective and it becomes necessary to remove and replace the same with new material, then the work is considered as new work and a permit shall be obtained and inspection made.

 - The cleaning or stoppages or the repairing of leaks in pipes, valves or fixtures, and the removal and reinstallation of water closets, if the repairs do not involve or require the replacement or rearrangement of valves, pipes or fixtures.

 The best way to determine whether your project requires a permit is to consult your City Building Department or Planning and Zoning Department.
 Please do not hesitate to reach out and find the answers you need.
-The main line for the Building Department is (989) 894-8162 or the main line for Planning and Zoning Department is (989) 894-8180 or you can reach each one of us direct at the following numbers:
+The main line for the Building Department is (989) 894-8162 and the main line for the Planning and Zoning Department is (989) 894-8180.

 Thank you and we all look forward to assisting you with your next residential project.